ZiyiWang32/rcos-status-updates/fall_2018/week_07.md

 ## Last Week's Accomplishments
-> Because of the Thanksgiving, I didn't get much things done last week.
+> Because of the Thanksgiving, I didn't get much things done last week.(I went to Florida for the Disney world there, the firework show was fantastic but there were just so many people :) )

 ## This Week's Plan